guddo/nr-deployment-marker-buildkite-plugin/README.md

 # New Relic Deployment Marker Buildkite Plugin
 Buildkite Plugin that publishes a New Relic Deployment Marker

+Deployment markers on you application deployments allow for quick troubleshooting in New Relic post a deployment.

 Runs the New Relic Deployment Marker post command described [here](https://docs.newrelic.com/docs/apm/new-relic-apm/maintenance/record-monitor-deployments/#post-deployment)